- AustraliaNorth AmericaWorld

 In today’s digital world, cybersecurity is not just important — it's essential.

-The alarming rise in cyberattacks is fueling the demand for cybersecurity solutions; in 2024, we witnessed data breaches targeting large corporations such as AT&T (NYSE:T), Fidelity, Dell (NYSE:DELL) and Snowflake (NYSE:SNOW), and on January 1, 2025, the US accused China of hacking into the Office of Foreign Assets Control and the Office of the Treasury Secretary.
+An alarming rise in cyberattacks is fueling demand for cybersecurity solutions; 2024 brought data breaches targeting large corporations such as AT&T (NYSE:T), Fidelity, Dell (NYSE:DELL) and Snowflake (NYSE:SNOW), and in January 2025, the US accused China of hacking into the Office of Foreign Assets Control and the Department of the Treasury.

-With cyber threats becoming increasingly sophisticated and the cost of breaches skyrocketing, what investment opportunities are available for those looking to capitalize on this critical and growing market?
+With cyber threats becoming increasingly sophisticated and the cost of incidents skyrocketing, what investment opportunities are available for those looking to capitalize on this critical and growing market?

 AI advancements are changing the threat landscape, requiring AI-powered cybersecurity solutions.
 While AI offers powerful tools to combat cybercrime, it also empowers malicious actors with new and sophisticated methods of attack.

-The "weaponization of AI," such as the use of deepfakes and AI-replicated voices, also poses a growing threat, as Mark Fernandes, Global Chief Information Security Officer at CAE, emphasized at the Toronto Global Forum.
-This trend was substantiated in a report published by The Financial Times on January 1, 2025, that examined AI-generated phishing attempts targeting corporate executives.
+The weaponization of AI, such as the use of deepfakes and AI-replicated voices, also poses a growing threat, as Mark Fernandes, global chief information security officer at CAE, emphasized at the Toronto Global Forum.
+This trend is substantiated in a Financial Times article that examines AI-generated phishing attempts targeting corporate executives.

-Additionally, IBM found that shadow data, the unmanaged data within organizations, was involved in 35 percent of breaches and led to higher costs and longer breach lifecycles.
-To combat this, a multi-layered approach combining various technologies and strong data governance practices is crucial for effectively managing shadow data risks.
+Additionally, IBM found that shadow data, which is unmanaged data within organizations, was involved in 35 percent of breaches and led to higher costs and longer breach lifecycles.
+A multi-layered approach combining various technologies and strong data governance practices is crucial for effectively managing shadow data risks.

-CrowdStrike (NASDAQ:CRWD) progressively incorporated AI into its SIEM offering throughout 2024.
-The company unveiled new AI-powered functions for its Falcon Next-Gen SIEM platform in May 2024, then upgraded the model in July by integrating generative AI with its Falcon Complete Next-Gen MDR service, which co-monitors the IT environment with data collected by its SIEM system.
-Despite experiencing a major outage in July caused by a faulty update to the Falcon sensor software, CrowdStrike’s Falcon platform and AI integration earned the company the distinction of being named a leader and outperformer in the 2024 GigaOm Radar Report for Ransomware Prevention, with multiple research firms also recognizing CrowdStrike as an innovator in this sector.
+The firm unveiled new AI-powered functions for its Falcon Next-Gen SIEM platform in May 2024, and then upgraded the model in July by integrating generative AI with its Falcon Complete Next-Gen MDR service, which co-monitors the IT environment with data collected by its SIEM system.
+Despite experiencing a major outage in July caused by a faulty update to the Falcon sensor software, CrowdStrike was named a leader and outperformer in the 2024 GigaOm Radar Report for Ransomware Prevention, with multiple research firms also recognizing it as an innovator in this sector.

-Furthermore, AI can now automate red-teaming exercises, simulating attacks to identify vulnerabilities before real attackers do.
-In May 2024, IBM announced new X-Force Red testing services that leverage generative AI techniques to identify and mitigate vulnerabilities.
+In addition, AI can now simulate attacks to identify vulnerabilities.
+In May 2024, IBM announced new X-Force Red testing services that use generative AI techniques to identify and mitigate vulnerabilities.

 The power of blockchain in cybersecurity

-This gives blockchains major applications in securing digital identities, transactions and supply chains.
+This gives blockchain technology major applications in securing digital identities, transactions and supply chains.
 Recognizing its potential, tech companies are investing in blockchain cybersecurity.

-Not only does this drastically reduce storage requirements, KSI doesn't rely on a Proof-of-Work consensus mechanism, eliminating the need for energy-intensive computations without compromising the speed of transaction processing.
+In addition to drastically reducing storage needs, KSI doesn't rely on a proof-of-work consensus mechanism, eliminating the need for energy-intensive computations without compromising the speed of transaction processing.

 The quantum leap in cybersecurity